electron/website/blog/electron-36-0.md

 `session.loadExtension`, `session.removeExtension`, `session.getExtension`,
-`session.getAllExtensions`, `extension-loaded` event, `extension-unloaded` event, and `extension-ready` events have all moved to the new `session.extensions` class.
+`session.getAllExtensions`, `extension-loaded` event, `extension-unloaded` event, and `extension-ready` events have all moved to the new `Extensions` object accessible via the `session.extensions` instance property.

 ### Removed: `quota` type `syncable` in `session.clearStorageData(options)`